Tiled Matrix Multiplication

 Tile processing steps

-- Load corresponding tile from matrix B into shared memory
+- Load tile from matrix A and B

 - Accumulate results in registers